Local Councils Network

-The District Councils' Network (DCN) is a special interest group in the Local Government Association.
+The Local Councils Network (LCN), previously known as the District Councils' Network (DCN), is a special interest group in the Local Government Association.
 It represents 164 non-metropolitan district councils in England, representing over 40% of the population and 68% of the land.
 It is funded by membership subscriptions and its purpose is to "act as an informed and representative advocate for districts to government and other national bodies, based on their unique position to deliver for 'local' people".

 It shares offices with the Local Government Association in Westminster.

 History

 District Councils were created in 1974 following the restructure of local government in England.
 District Councils were created alongside County Councils and are responsible for running services such as housing, economic development, waste collection, planning and community services.

 Following the re-organisation of local government the Association of District Councils (ADC) was set up in April 1974.
 This replaced the Rural District Councils Association and Urban District Councils Association as the representative body of non-metropolitan district councils in England.
 In March 1997, the ADC was wound up and merged with other local authority organisations to form the Local Government Association (LGA).

 The District Councils' Network was formed as a special interest group of the LGA to give a distinct voice for District Councils.
 In 2011, the DCN inherited funds from the defunct ADC.